ifero/O-Pen/README.markdown

 some others create their own pen and application and show how it can be used.
 But none of them is giving an open-source model to continue the work.
 Thus, every project start over again to create a pen.
 Another important thing is that none of them also compare different techniques with each others. that's why we want to put the first stone on open-source pens for tabletops.

+### Authors and contributors

+The idea of this project is from Aurelién Tabard (@aurelient) and has been done by Andrea Pacino (@ifero), a bachelor student from the University of Pisa, by the supervision of Tabard (postDoc at ITU) and Jakob Bardram (Professor at ITU) for the IT University of Copenhagen and the supervision of the Professor Maria Grazia Scutellà  for the University of Pisa.